 How to Assess Tissue Health

 There are many factors involved when assessing tissue health.
 Muscle tension may be due to repetitive movements from work, play or hobbies that apply stress and strain to the body.
 Sports injuries and car accidents can create trauma to the tissues and affect the general health of muscles, ligaments and joints.
+This is one of the reasons people think about how to calculate suffering after a car accident

 When you are injured or if you are feeling discomfort in your body, receiving massage therapy treatments can help to eliminate pain, and restore health to the tissues.
 I believe it’s important to work directly with the muscles, ligaments, bones and joints, as all of these areas are compromised with an injury.
 I feel it is important to assess and treat all the components to ensure a well-rounded treatment and to get the desired results – clients achieving optimal health in their bodies.
 I cannot stress enough, the importance of committing to a maintenance program to help clients achieve this goal.